 Yes.
 Score Academy Online graduates receive a Cognia-accredited diploma recognized by colleges and universities nationwide.
 The diploma and transcript carry the same weight as those from any traditional accredited private school.
 There is no distinction made between online and in-person instruction.

 Core subjects include English Language Arts, Mathematics (Pre-Calculus, Calculus, or Statistics), Science (Physics, Environmental Science, or AP-level options), and U.S. Government and Economics.
 Students also continue a World Language, take Health and PE, and complete electives.
 AP courses remain available across multiple subjects.
+On the Synchronous and Flex packages, every subject is taught live by a certified teacher.
+On the Asynchronous package, students work through the same curriculum independently.

-Score Academy graduates have been accepted to Columbia, Georgetown, UCLA, NYU, University of Miami, Emory, USC, Boston University, Vanderbilt, Georgia Tech, Tulane, University of Florida, and many others.
+Score Academy Online graduates have been accepted to Columbia, Georgetown, UCLA, NYU, University of Miami, Emory, USC, Boston University, Vanderbilt, Georgia Tech, Tulane, University of Florida, and many others.
 The school maintains a 100% college acceptance rate.

 Yes.
 Qualified seniors can take dual enrollment courses that earn both high school and college credit simultaneously.
 This gives students a head start on their college coursework while still completing their high school graduation requirements.

-"She graduated with a 3.9, got into her top choice, and her teacher cried at the virtual ceremony.
-That's not a school — that's a family."
+“She graduated with a 3.9, got into her top choice, and her teacher cried at the virtual ceremony.
+That’s not a school, that’s a family.”